rikfair/undated/docs/tutorial.rst

 -----------------

 *undated* consists of three main modules, ``undated``, ``undated.fmts`` and ``undated.utils``.
-These are distinctly seperated for performance, to limit import overhead.
+These are distinctly separated for performance, to limit import overhead.

 **undated**

 The undated module, is the main module for manipulating dates, it consists of a main class object for managing a date as an integer and several functions for further functionality.
-All of these are hopefully self explanitory.
+All of these are hopefully self-explanatory.

 **undated.fmts**